atanisoft/ESP32CommandStation/docs/precompiled.md

     write_flash 0x8000 partition-table.bin 0xe000 ota_data_initial.bin
     0x1000 bootloader.bin 0x10000 ESP32CommandStation.bin

-Note: The command above should be a single line.
+**Note:** The command above should be all on a single line.

+**Note:** For the ESP32-S3 the bootloader.bin should be flashed at 0x0000 and not 0x1000 as listed above.

 The port parameter should be adjusted to your environment, on Windows this is usually prefixed by COM rather.
 On Linux it will be similar to the provided